Pest or disease?

 Only required if found in an empty square on this map.

-Chalara ash dieback, often called just chalara or ash dieback, is a disease of ash trees.
+Chalara ash dieback, often called chalara or ash dieback, is a fungal disease affecting ash trees of all ages across Europe and some parts of Asia.